VNalbalwar/pixel-aura-extension/README.md

 ## 🛠️ Contributing

 Want to make **Pixel Aura** even better?
-Fork this repo and send over your ideas!
+Fork this repository and send over your ideas!
 Contributions are always welcome.

 ---